 INTRODUCTION TO PDP

-- The ability to cope with a high degree of ambiguity and provide leadership amidst uncertainty
+- The ability to cope with a high degree of ambiguity and provide leadership amidst uncertainty, and

-- The ability to build work-groups or teams and facilitate effectiveness in human systems
+- The ability to build work-groups or teams and facilitate effectiveness in the human systems.